 There are many tips about how to take care of yourself.
 Eat well.
 Do exercise regularly.
 Stay positive.
 Practice moderation.
 All of which are great reminders for everyone to practice on a daily basis.
-Since this month challenge is all about taking care of yourself, I asked my fellow Professional Organizers to answer this question and here are their responses.
+Since this month's challenge is all about taking care of yourself, I asked my fellow Professional Organizers to answer this question, and here are their responses.
 What is the best advice you were given about taking care of yourself?
-These ladies not only give you tips on how to take care of yourself in your personal life, they also share how to take care of yourself in your work life too.
+These ladies not only give you tips on how to take care of yourself in your personal life, but they also share how to take care of yourself in your work life too.

 Advice 1: Taking care of yourself is crucial when you least have time for it.
 Finding quick and easy ways to help you know and be loved is really important.
 If you are stuck on figuring out which take care task works for you, feel free to visit the challenge for the month.